 In the nation’s heartland, where half of the country’s ducks and geese are concentrated, wildlife refuges serve as stepping stones to help birds weather their journeys.
 Working in tandem with private landowners and state conservation areas, refuges offer birds food and water and cover.

-Today, these conservation islands may be even more critical to bird survival than in the past, as surrounding habitat is lost to farmland, energy production and urban development, says James Dubovsky, Central Flyway representative for the U.S. Fish and Wildlife Service’s Division of Migratory Bird Management.
+Today, these conservation islands may be even more critical to bird survival than in the past, as surrounding habitat is lost to farmland, energy production and urban development, says James Dubovsky, former Central Flyway representative for the U.S. Fish and Wildlife Service’s Division of Migratory Bird Management.

 Loess Bluffs National Wildlife Refuge in northwest Missouri, where the Central Flyway and Mississippi Flyway converge, manages its wetlands to meet birds’ needs.

-“We draw down water levels in spring to expose mudflats so migrating ducks and shorebirds can feed on small clams and invertebrates,” says manager Lindsey Landowski.
+“We draw down water levels in spring to expose mudflats so migrating ducks and shorebirds can feed on small clams and invertebrates,” says former manager Lindsey Landowski.
 “In the summer, we encourage the growth of moist-soil plants like millet, toothcup and smartweed that ducks like.
 Arrowhead is a favorite for trumpeter swans.
 In August, September and October, we re-flood some of the wetlands to attract shorebirds and dabbling ducks.
 Blue-winged teal and green-winged teal are the first to appear, followed by Northern pintails, gadwalls, mallards and snow geese.”

 At refuges nationwide, U.S. Fish and Wildlife Service biologists collect data used to set duck and geese hunting at safe levels each year to ensure waterfowl species continue to thrive.